european-dynamics-rnd/circuloos-data-platform/dumy_data_ramp/Readme.md

 Current version of CIRCULOOS is multi-tenant so there is a separation of each tenant data on the timescaleDB

+For the testing will use 2 different type of Tenands:
+- circuloos_leather
+- circuloos_wood

 # Add data to Orion-LD + timescaleDB
 - run ```./service.sh start``` on the main directory